jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-2-noether-theorem.md

 parent_section: null
 ---

-# Section 4.2: Noether's Theorem & Invariant Reduction

-> Every differentiable symmetry of the action integral corresponds to a local conservation law, transforming the search for conserved quantities from ad hoc analysis into geometric classification.
+Every differentiable symmetry of the action integral corresponds to a local conservation law, transforming the search for conserved quantities from ad hoc analysis into geometric classification.

 ## Introduction